 Not impressed whatsoever obviously.
 I thought I would be able to bring a new light to a male dominated company with a nice smile and great personality but apparently that means nothing anymore.

-I applied in-person and the process took a day – interviewed at Jiffy Lube in January 2011.
+I applied in-person.
+The process took 1 day – interviewed at Jiffy Lube in January 2011.